jdillard/personal-site/source/_posts/2016-05-25-farmer-of-bits.md

 Unfortunately, the patch in the patchwork I was working on came undone around the time I started and so other ideas of what to do with it started circulating.
 The idea of a producer cooperative for gardeners soon took hold.

-A [producer cooperative](http://www.geo.coop/taxonomy/term/139) is a producer owned and democratically-controlled organization that serves its members through any combination of cooperative marketing, support, and bulk purchasing.
+A [producer cooperative](http://www.geo.coop/taxonomy/term/139) is a producer owned and democratically-controlled organization that serves its members, the producers in this case, through any combination of cooperative marketing, support, and bulk purchasing.
 In this case, the producers were all hobbyist gardeners.

 {: {{site.data.css.info-box}} }
 > **Side Note:** Producer cooperatives have a long and strong history in the United States, gaining popularity with the [Granger Movement](http://www.britannica.com/EBchecked/topic/241647/Granger-movement) in the late 1800s, as documented by [Solon Justus Buck](https://books.google.com/books?id=Hfi5AAAAIAAJ).

 It was a new venture for everyone involved, but we dove right in and created the [Yard to Market Coop](http://www.yardtomarket.coop/).
 It wasn't long before we had bylaws, a board of directors, and a farmstand at one of the local farmers' markets.
 Gardeners could go through a short on-boarding process to become members and shortly after start selling produce through the cooperative, which would take a small cut to help fund the operations that were volunteer run, with goals of paid wages.

 This, among other things, allowed the gardeners to concentrate on growing food and let the cooperative handle the marketing and selling side, functioning as a distributor.
 Sharing the burden of labor with both the experienced and the curious made having an impact possible as a hobby!

 ## And Market Forces